cyang019/dnpsoup/README.md

 > **D**ynamic **N**uclear **P**olarization **S**imulation **O**ptimized with a **U**nified **P**ropagator

-Simulates polarization enhancement on nuclei(s) due to the presence of electron(s) and EM radiations, with or without Magic Angle Spinning (MAS).
+DNPSOUP simulates polarization enhancement on nuclei(s) due to the presence of electron(s) and EM radiations, with or without Magic Angle Spinning (MAS).

 ## Background Knowledge